luciodale/navi/README.md

 ## Next Features

 The goal is to make this library more dynamic by specifying a set of user configurable options.
+Also, the plan is to leverage the Intersection Observer API for further performance improvements.